Sonya-7/DS_Capstone-IBM-/README.md

 ## Introduction
-This capstone project is intended to predict the likelihood of the Falcon 9 first stage landing successfully.
-SpaceX advertises Falcon 9 rocket launches on its website, with a cost of $62 million; other providers cost upward of $165 million each, much of the savings is because SpaceX can reuse the first stage of it's rockets after launch.
-Therefore, if we can determine if the first stage will land, we can estimate the cost of a launch.
+This capstone project predicts the likelihood of the Falcon 9 first stage landing successfully.
+SpaceX advertises Falcon 9 rocket launches on its website with a cost of $62 million; other providers cost upward of $165 million each.
+Much of the savings is because SpaceX can reuse the first stage of it's rockets after launch.
+If we can determine whether the first stage will land, we can estimate the cost of a launch.
 This information can prove to be very insightful for an alternate company that wants to bid against SpaceX for a rocket launch.

-This capstone project is intended to mimic a real world Data Science problem and is my first attempt at putting all my Data Science knowlegde together in one body of work.
-I have assumed the role of a Data Scientist working for a startup company intending to compete with SpaceX, and in the process I followed the Data Science methodology involving
+This project mimics a real world Data Science problem and is my first attempt at putting all my Data Science knowlegde together in one body of work.
+I have assumed the role of a Data Scientist working for a startup company intending to compete with SpaceX.
+In the process I followed the Data Science methodology involving
 [API data collection](https://github.com/Sonya-7/DS_IBM_Capstone/blob/master/SpaceX%20Assessment%20(Data%20Cleaning).ipynb),
 [web scraping data collection](https://github.com/Sonya-7/DS_IBM_Capstone/blob/master/SpaceX%20Assessment%20(Web%20Scraping).ipynb), [data wrangling](https://github.com/Sonya-7/DS_IBM_Capstone/blob/master/SpaceX%20Assessment%20(Data%20Wrangling).ipynb),